SystemSpace/Compendium/compendium.rst

   Soulshatters in Life make the body continue soullessly, after which the body usually suicides.
   Life handles humans without souls strangely, it sometimes causes suicide, sometimes homicide, or sometimes they just stay alive.

+Are Users immortal?
+  We've never had one die, so sure.

 What would theoretically happen if everyone within a given System that gave souls bodies through reproduction chose not to reproduce?
   This is what we call a "souldash" or a "soulhalt".
 When there are too many souls and not enough bodies (a souldash), the System speeds up to make the queue as fast as possible.
 (If a System allows bodies to be created from thin air
   [Astrea], then this will not apply.)
 If there's not enough souls for all the bodies, we get a soulhalt, where the System slows down or even pauses altogether while waiting for another soul.
 (Unless the System allows soulless humanoids)

-Is there a set of pre-requisites for a soul to be asigned to a body?
+Is there a set of pre-requisites for a soul to be assigned to a body?
   That depends on the System.

 Does every soul produced by a System correspond to a user, or are some souls just "unallocated"?